AN8991/oev-feed/docs/import-guidelines.md

 This document outlines the standardized approach to imports in the OEV Feed codebase following **A+ (96/100) hexagonal architecture** principles with modern NestJS patterns.

-**Recent Enhancement**: Added production-grade rate limiting and retry logic to AAVE V3 adapter for enhanced reliability
+**Recent Changes**:
+- Provider configuration consolidated into `NetworkConfigService` (ProviderConfigService removed)
+- Added `--max-health-factor` parameter to user discovery scripts

 ## Path Aliases - **Modern Pattern**